CagriCatik/RagSmith/README.md

 ragsmith-gui
 ```

-The GUI lets you pick PDFs, choose an output directory, select a backend, and toggle overwrite, reflow, and split options.
+The GUI lets you add PDFs, choose an output directory, pick a backend, and toggle overwrite, reflow, and splitting options.
+Progress is shown while conversions run.

 ## Library usage